The biggest name in broadband, BT, owns Openreach, which has so far passed over 16 million premises with its new full fibre network.

 Largest fibre networks

-The two main fibre broadband networks in the UK are BT Openreach and Virgin Media.
+The two main fibre broadband networks in the UK are BT's Openreach and Virgin Media.

 Openreach operates the largest fibre broadband network in the UK as they've been the main incumbent provider and own most of the UK's telephone network.

-However, the traditional copper phone line cables are now being replace by fibre optic cable to the home, which for Openreach has now reached 10 million premises.
+However, the traditional copper phone line cables are now being replace by fibre optic cable to the home, which for Openreach has now reached more than 16 million premises.

-Fibre to the cabinet broadband, which offers download speeds between 30Mb and 70Mb per second, is available to around 97% of UK homes.
-Yet this technology still relies on the copper phone network, so will eventually be replaced by full fibre cables.
+Fibre to the cabinet broadband, which offers download speeds between 30Mb and 70Mb per second, is available to around 98% of UK homes.
+Yet, this technology still relies on the copper phone network, so will eventually be replaced by full fibre cables.

 Openreach broadband is resold by many well-known providers, including:

-Most of these providers sell both fibre to the cabinet, superfast, and full fibre broadband connections on the Openreach network.
+Most of these providers sell both fibre to the cabinet and full fibre broadband connections on the Openreach network.

-Openreach full fibre, or fibre to the premises (FTTP), can deliver average download speeds of up to 900Mb per second, while most providers offer a range of packages from 100Mb to 1Gb deals.
+Openreach full fibre, or fibre to the premises (FTTP), can now deliver average download speeds of up to 1.6Gb per second (sold by Vodafone), while most providers offer a range of packages from 100Mb to 1Gb deals.

 While each provider largely resells access to the same infrastructure, pricing between them varies, including upfront fees and special offers for new customers.

-Some of the latest offers from providers are:
+Some of the latest offers from these providers include:

 Virgin Media